AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 -   Verify that the "Add to Cart" button (or similar button for adding items) is easily identifiable, clickable, and has a clear and concise label
 -   Verify that the "Add to Cart" button is present and functional on all product pages within the platform

-### Story 4: New User Registration & Account Management
+### Story 4: New User Registration & account management

 -   Verify that error messages are localized for different languages and consider accessibility needs (e.g., color contrast, screen reader compatibility)
 -   Verify that error messages not only identify the problem but also provide clear instructions or suggestions for users to resolve it